KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/30-key-seal.md

 (Apparent order conceals a mechanism of access that, when unlocked with resonance, reveals lawful passage and return.)

 **Core Glyphic Sequence (Seal):** ⚙️ → ⧃ → ◎ → 🞇 → C↑⚫
-(Apparent order establishes a field of integrity that holds coherence and directs all motion toward centropic expansion toward synthesis.)
+(Apparent order establishes a field of integrity that holds coherence and directs all motion toward acclivous expansion.)

 ---